satrya070/devport/_posts/2024-04-12-unity-spacegame.md

 ## Conlusion
 It took me some time to complete as my time to work on it was restricted, as I was doing it beside a full time coding job.
 I’m content with the end result, as I accomplished my goal of making a decent functional prototype 3D space game.
 I had already made some small 2D games with Unity, but not a proper 3D one yet.
-There are of course things that aren’t perfectly refined as can be seen in the video, but that’s out of scope as it’s not something I was to ship out.
+There are of course things that aren’t perfectly refined as can be seen in the video, but that’s out of scope as it’s not something I was to ship out. <br/><br/>
-I definitely learned a lot from this project and got better in a lot of aspects: implementing basic mechanics (combat, collision, movement) in 3D, management of the game (levels, music, menus, transitioning), and application of 3D math(vector math).
+I definitely learned a lot from this project and got better in a lot of aspects: implementing basic mechanics (combat, movement, health) in 3D, management of the game (levels, music, menus, transitioning), and application of 3D math(vector math).